-Lucid’s Air electric luxury sedan hits supercar-type speeds on test track
+The ‘Lucid Air’ electric luxury sedan is faster than a Ferarri

 The Lucid Air is an electric luxury sedan with supercar-like speed.

-Lucid Motors made its first auto show appearance at this week’s 2017 New York Auto Show — and it came prepared.
-The electric-car startup unveiled an “Alpha Speed Car” prototype of its Air luxury sedan that just achieved a claimed 217 mph at the Transportation Research Center test track in Ohio.
-That’s the same as a Ferrari LaFerrari.
+The original 217 mph top speed was software limited, but for its second attempt, Lucid removed that limiter.
+The result was a maximum velocity of 235.44 miles on the 7.5-mile oval track.
+That further cements the Air’s standing as one of the fastest electric cars around, but Lucid thinks there is still room for improvement.

+“While it may be the top speed achievable on that day, with those conditions, and that this stage of development for the Alpha Speed Car, it is not the final production top speed of the Lucid Air,” the company said in a blog post.

-The Alpha Speed Car was pulled from Lucid’s fleet of prototype test vehicles for high-speed testing, and was fitted with a roll cage and large rear spoiler.
-Lucid says the 217 mph top speed, which was achieved on a 7.5-mile oval track, was actually software limited.
-It makes the Air one of the fastest electric cars around, assuming production models can achieve the same performance.
+The Alpha Speed Car was pulled from Lucid’s fleet of prototype test vehicles, and was fitted with a roll cage, a large rear spoiler, and a parachute.
+After the first high-speed test in April, Lucid changed the software controlling the car’s self-leveling air suspension, made tweaks to the front electric motor, and added more aerodynamic wheels.

 The Lucid Air is compiling a long list of impressive statistics.
 The top version will have 1,000 horsepower and a range of 400 miles, Lucid has said, and achieve 100 MPGe.
 Lucid also plans to offer a 315-mile version, as well as a base model with rear-wheel drive, a 240-mile range, and 400hp.